algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 ### 3.2.1.
 Towers

-Towers are the first type of cards, they are the only "physic" way to defend the base from enemies.
+Towers are the first type of cards.
 The player will have to place them on the map, and they will automatically attack enemies.
 There are 5 different towers, each one with their own characteristics.
 The player will have to be careful when placing them, because they have a range, and if they are too far from the enemies, they won't be able to attack them, but also because the player won't be able to destroy them after they have been placed.
 The towers will have different mana cost, based on their DPS, and on their cost efficiency, which is the ratio between the cost of the tower and its DPS.
 The towers range are based on a circle, and the towers will attack the closest enemy in their circle.
 The player will only be able to place towers during the setup phase, before the next wave of enemies.
 Once a tower is placed it will stay on the map until the end of the game, and the card will disappear from the player's hand.

 <br/>